freqtrade/freqtrade/docs/index.md

 ## Support

-### Help / Slack
+### Help / Slack / Discord

 For any questions not covered by the documentation or for further information about the bot, we encourage you to join our passionate  Slack community.

 Click [here](https://join.slack.com/t/highfrequencybot/shared_invite/enQtNjU5ODcwNjI1MDU3LTU1MTgxMjkzNmYxNWE1MDEzYzQ3YmU4N2MwZjUyNjJjODRkMDVkNjg4YTAyZGYzYzlhOTZiMTE4ZjQ4YzM0OGE) to join the Freqtrade Slack channel.

-To those interested to check out the newly created discord channel.
-Click [here](https://discord.gg/MA9v74M)
+Alternatively, check out the newly created [discord server](https://discord.gg/MA9v74M).

+!!!
+Note
-P.S. currently since discord channel is relatively new, answers to questions might be slightly delayed as currently the user base quite small.
+    Since the discord server is relatively new, answers to questions might be slightly delayed as currently the user base quite small.

 ## Ready to try?

-Begin by reading our installation guide [for docker](docker.md), or for [installation without docker](installation.md).
+Begin by reading our installation guide [for docker](docker.md) (recommended), or for [installation without docker](installation.md).